PulseTile/PulseTile-UXDesigns/README.md

 High fidelity wireframes of core functionality of the PulseTile UI Framework.
 Designs within all execpt the Legacy folder were produced using Photoshop CC.

 These designs are provided with the aim of aiding UX designers when developing new modules for the PulstTile platform.
-Further documentation on UX can be found within the [PulseTile Docuemntation Site](http://docs.pulsetile.com/index.html) or within the [UI Kit](http://showcase2.ripple.foundation/ui-kit.html)
+Further documentation on UX can be found within the [PulseTile Documentation Site](http://docs.pulsetile.com/index.html) or within the [UI Kit](http://showcase2.ripple.foundation/ui-kit.html)

 Below is an overview of the top level folder structure: